machacekch/solana-cpp-sdk/README.md

 ```bash
 $ solana program deploy dist/account_logger_example.so
 ```
 Note the `Program Id` you're given when deploying a program; you'll need it for sending transactions.
-To that end, there are some simple Node.js scripts in the `client` directory, from which to call `npm install` to download the dependencies.
+To that end, there are some simple Node.js scripts in the `client` directory.
+Change to the `client` directory and run `npm install` to download the dependencies.
 Client scripts take the `Program Id` as the first argument, as well as additional arguments, depending on the script.
 For example:
 ```
 $ npm run account_logger_example HX9t2pYjL1HZ9da1xTpWCgwaJRUqSCvgHs2RaA4stwsq
 $ npm run user_registry_example 867RPtW9GzwCg3xWs9PjJaSTT7cR7LqGq8g79jKEh49W myname